Do you invest a lot of time teaching your staff?

-- Signage displayed in the concourses also act as a deterrent for intoxicated persons.
+- Signage displayed in the concourses also acts as a deterrent for intoxicated persons.
 If they’re not in the right state of mind, clear signage might help put them back in line.

 (Pro tip: Customer demographics change according to the size, type, and purpose of your property.
-That being said, so will your staffing needs.)
+So will your staffing needs.)

 - All staff needs to be at their post and ready to exceed customer expectations.
 It’s go time!

-- It’s important to have all staff trained on hotspots and protocols.
+- It’s essential to have all staff trained on hotspots and protocols.

 - Train staff on how to effectively communicate incidents to the operations center.